Sdalsosa/Headshot-Photography/README.md

   - Navigate to the Settings tab
   - Click pages link in the left column
   - In the source section drop-down menu, select the Main Branch
+  - Click save
-  - Once the Main Branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - The page will be automatically refreshed with a link to the deployed website.

 The live link can be found here - https://sdalsosa.github.io/Headshot-Photography/